Revealing our roots

 We are grateful for the people who built the foundation for what we do today!

-Brandon Blanche-Cohen
+• Brandon Blanche-Cohen

 Brandon Blache-Cohen is the Executive Director of AllPeopleBeHappy (formerly Amizade).
 He has over 20 years of experience in the nonprofit, service-learning, and international development sectors.
-See our webpage for the full conversation; here we edited for space
+See our blog for the full conversation; here we edited for space

 One of my favorite professional experiences was in Skaneateles, NY, where we held an Institute.
 We convened folks at an old nunnery – there were nuns all around.
 It was right on the lake, it was fall 2010 or 2011.
 It was just a great group of people.
 The weather changed a lot.
 It was this very unseasonably warm fall day, and then it snowed a bunch in the night.
 It was just a really, really cool experience.
 A lot of people who attended that are still in our network, still working with us in in different ways.